rachel170/tp/docs/DeveloperGuide.md

        Expected: All cards with the tag 'Singapore' will be shown.
 Cards with tags 'Malaysia' will not be shown.

     1. Test case: `listTags singapore` <br>
-       Expected: None of the cards are shown (as the keyword is case sensitive)
+       Expected: None of the cards are shown (as the keyword is case-sensitive)

     1. Test case: `listTags Singapore Malaysia` <br>
        Expected: All cards with the tag 'Singapore' and cards with the tag 'Malaysia' will be shown.

-1. _{ more test cases …​ }_
+1. _{ more test cases …​ }